CAPSTONE-2022-2023/CAPSTONE-PROJECT/use_cases/chequing_to_saving.md

 ### Alternate Flow
-* If process request is failed
+* If process request is failed if the process request is failed the system will alert the customer that we were unable to process your request please try again at a later time or cantact the bank by phone

 ### Postconditions
 After the customer has changed from chequings account to savings the customer will on be able to view there account balance, view statements, transactions, etransfers etc...